 I was reading a book the other day, “Between Two Homes – A Coparenting Handbook” by Bradley S. Craig, specifically chapter three which talks about the obstacles to establishing a successful cooperative, post separation parental relationship.
-Of the eight obstacles Bradley Craig talks about, there was one in particular that I think is also a hidden trap or obstacle to fulfilling the role of being an emotionally healthy stepparent – the obstacle of “Shadows”.
+Of the eight obstacles Bradley Craig talks about, there was one in particular that can also be a hidden trap or obstacle to fulfilling the role of being an emotionally healthy stepparent – “Shadows”.

 So, who (or what) are those shadows?